seevam/pythonresources/Intro to Python/Curriculum.md

 # Beginner Python Curriculum

-Welcome to the beginner-friendly Python curriculum designed specifically for Grade 8 students!
+Welcome to the beginner-friendly Python curriculum!
 This curriculum is structured lesson-wise to introduce fundamental programming concepts in Python.
 Each lesson includes topics, exercises, and additional resources to enhance learning.

 ---